Best Laptops for Business in 2026: Tested and Ranked for Every Budget

 - You require enterprise management tools (Intel vPro)

-Bottom Line: For the first time since Apple's M1 launch, Intel offers a genuinely competitive alternative.
-The M5 still leads in efficiency and single-core performance, but Panther Lake delivers comparable multi-core performance with superior software compatibility.
+Bottom Line: Intel now offers a genuinely competitive alternative for the first time since Apple's M1 launch.
+The M5 still leads in efficiency and single-core performance, but Panther Lake delivers comparable multi-core performance with broader software compatibility.
 Your choice should be driven by operating system preference and specific workload requirements rather than raw performance alone.

 Best Business Laptops by Category